 It’s hard to believe that this magical, affordable grocery store, with hundreds upon hundreds of products bearing its label, began with just one man.
 But it’s true, and his name was—you guessed it—Joe.
 But, his name wasn’t actually Trader Joe.
 It was Joe Coulombe—sadly, Joe recently passed away in February 2020 at the age of 89.
 Find out some more food product icons you never knew were based on real people.

-Joe Coulombe opened his first Trader Joe’s store in 1967.
+Joe Coulombe opened his first Trader Joe’s store in 1967 in Pasadena, California.
 After graduating from Stanford with his MBA, he took a job with a popular pharmacy company, Rexall.
 Rexall launched five convenient stores and Coulombe was put in charge of one of them.
 They were opened to compete with stores like 7-Eleven, but didn’t end up doing that well so Rexall shut them down.
 Instead of letting the store go, Coulombe decided to buy it from Rexall and rebrand.
 Find out the reasons Trader Joe’s products are so cheap.